AleksanderMako/game-of-three/docs/api.md

 closed = true
 awaitingPlayer = false
 ```
-These values are used in the api to make it the code more readable and easy to follow.
+These values are used in the API to make the code more readable and easy to follow.

 ### Config
-The config folder icludes utility methods for configuring the environment and setting up a winston logger.
+The config folder includes utility methods for configuring the environment and setting up a winston logger.

 ### Server
-The server is represented by two files namely serve.js and run server.js
+The server is represented by two files, namely serve.js and run-server.js.
 server.js respondes to the following events:
-* Connection
+* connection
 * number
 * gameOver
 * connectiondown